TobiasRp/jekyll-now/_posts/2021-07-30-Void-and-Clustering.md

 Tobias Rapp, Christoph Peters, and Carsten Dachsbacher

-Presented at IEEE VIS 2019, published in IEEE Transactions on Visualization and Computer graphics 2020.
+Accepted and presented at IEEE VIS 2019, published in IEEE Transactions on Visualization and Computer Graphics 2020.

 [Official version](https://doi.org/10.1109/TVCG.2019.2934335)